Bluepr-nt/CICD-Standard/README.md

 *\*\*\*[ArgoCD](https://argo-cd.readthedocs.io/en/stable/)*
 ## Contribution

-For questions, coments and suggestions open a GitHub issue or pull request.
+For questions, comments and suggestions open a GitHub issue or pull request.
 ## LICENSE
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.